mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/plugin_installers_mac.md

 ## Overview

 Rhino for Mac does not (yet) have a Plugin Manager.
 However, installing plugins is very easy.
-You simply create a zip archive of your plugin folder with an special extension (*.rhp*), compress the folder, and change the extension from *.zip* to *.macrhi*.
+You simply rename your plugin's containing *folder* with an special extension (*.rhp*), compress the folder, and change the extension from *.zip* to *.macrhi*.
 Once this is done, you can double-click the archive and Rhino will launch and install the plugin.
 You can also drag the *.macrhi* onto the dock icon of a running instance of Rhino and it will install the plugin as well.
 You will, in any case, need to Quit an Restart Rhino for the plugin to activate.

 ---